10 Causes of Light Brown Stools: What's Normal & Not?

-The light brown stool is not a cause of concern unless it is associated with other symptoms.
+The light brown stool is not a cause of concern unless associated with other symptoms.
 For example, the most common cause of food is often high-fat and yellowish foods.

 See a doctor for a light brown stool when:

-- Chronic or recurrent over a long period, and you don’t have a sufficient explanation or diagnosis.
+- Chronic or recurrent over a long period, you don’t have a sufficient explanation or diagnosis.